DKsheeraj/DOCS_DB/README.md

 # DOCS_DB

 DOCS_DB is a key-value store implemented in C++.
 The keys have the following fields:
-- Last name, First name, Year of birth, City, Money
+- Last name, First name, Year of birth, Country, Money

 ## Build